-- FOIA.gov - This is the federal government of the United States official FOIA website.
+- United States FOIA - This is the federal government's official FOIA website.
 This site can help you determine if information if already publicly available, identify the correct agency, and submit a request.

 - Department of Energy FOIA - This page aids in finding answers to programs of the Department of Energy (such as BPA) and to obtain information that is publicly available without submitting a FOIA request.

-- Department of Energy Office of Hearings and Appeals - This page provides information on how a FOIA requester can file an appeal when a Department of Energy office denies a request in whole or in part.
+- Hearings and Appeals - This page provides information on how a FOIA requester can file an appeal when a Department of Energy office denies a request in whole or in part.